-Brief: For years, Notepad++ lovers yearned for the availability of Notepad++ for Linux.
+Brief: For years, Notepad++ lovers have yearned for the availability of Notepad++ on Linux.
 Finally, an easy workaround lets you install and use Notepad++ on Ubuntu and other Linux distributions.

-The problem with Notepad++ is that it is exclusive to Windows platform and the developer has repeatedly refused to develop it for Linux.
-This is why Linux users had to settle for Notepad++ alternatives.
+The problem with Notepad++ is that it’s exclusive to the Windows platform and the developer has repeatedly refused to develop it for Linux.
+This is why Linux users have had to settle for Notepad++ alternatives.

-Good news is that Notepad++ is now (unofficially) available as a Snap package for Linux user.
-Though this Notepad++ Linux application is not natively developed for Linux platform and actually runs on Wine, it’s now a command (or click) away for you.
+The good news is that Notepad++ is now (unofficially) available as a Snap package for Linux users.
+Though this Notepad++ Linux application isn’t natively developed for the Linux platform and actually runs on Wine, it’s now a command (or click) away from you.

-Notepad++ snap package uses an embedded Wine that helps it run on Linux.
-So, basically, you are running Notepad++ through Wine without setting up Wine first.
-It’s not the best way but it is definitely a convenient way to use Notepad++ in Linux.
+The Notepad++ snap package uses an embedded version of Wine that helps it run on Linux.
+So basically, you’re running Notepad++ through Wine, but without setting up Wine first.
+It’s not the best way, but it’s definitely a convenient method for using Notepad++ on Linux.

 All Ubuntu versions have Snap enabled by default.
 This means you can install Notepad++ on Ubuntu from the Software Center.

 For other Linux distributions, make sure Snap support is enabled.
 After that, install Notepad++ with this simple command:

 sudo snap install notepad-plus-plus

 Once the installation completes, you can launch it from the search or by typing notepad-plus-plus into the terminal.